 A cloud-based solution creates an accessible yet secure portal for partners to enter data.
 This limits the transmittal of such data through insecure means like paper, fax, or email.

-Integration with ERP systems
+Integrate with ERP systems.

 Data analysis is improved with separate data repositories that can communicate, giving your business a greater overall view.

 Supplier information management software should integrate seamlessly with popular ERP systems through prefabricated connections or rest APIs to provide a holistic view of supplier relationships.